-Coordinated in the UK by the UK Safer Internet Centre the celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.
-Find out more at:
+The aim of Safer Internet Day is to make space for conversations about life online.
+Coordinated in the UK by the UK Safer Internet Centre the celebration sees thousands of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.

 Each year in the UK, Safer Internet Day explores a new issue or theme which is impacting the lives on young people in the UK.
 The 2023 theme is “Want to talk about it?
 Making space for conversations about life online”.
 We are celebrating by putting children and young people’s voices at the heart of the day and encouraging them to shape the online safety support that they receive.
 We are hoping to encourage all parents, carers, family and friends of our children to take time to listen to children and young people and make positive change together.

 Find out more about Safer Internet Day and information about this year's themes as well as previous themes by visiting:

 On the website, you will find quizzes, information for parents/carers, activities, videos and links to help you and your family stay safe online.

 In school, each year group did different activities around the Safer Internet Day theme:

 Reception - The children listened to a story about a magic window.
 They discussed good things they want to see through the window and things that they would not want to see.
 This was linked to what they want to see on the internet and things they would not.

 Year 1 - Year 1 looked at appropriate websites, games and apps and discussed who to tell if you see something inappropriate.
 The children watched a video about being kind online and discussed the importance of kindness.
 Each class came up with a set of rules for staying safe online.

 Year 2 - The children in Year 2 read a story about a magic window and discussed what to do if they see something in person that upsets them.
 They transferred this to being linked with seeing things on the internet that upsets them.
 Year 2 discussed the importance of a healthy amount of screen time.